Community and School Relations

 Drug-Free School Zones -- Drug-Free School Zone signs is a national effort to deter the sale of drugs to children and youth.
 The U.S. Congress passed a law in 1988 and Wisconsin passed a parallel law in 1989 which indicated that an increase of five years imprisonment for anyone attempting to deal drugs within 1,000 feet of a public park, swimming pool, youth center, community center, and public or private schools.
 In 1990, the Concerned Citizens Coalition initiated the project throughout Kenosha County.
 The signs are sponsored by the Coalition, in cooperation with the Kenosha Unified School District.
 All schools and youth organizations may request a sign.

 Red Ribbon Campaign -- The National Red Ribbon Campaign is celebrating its 29th anniversary this year throughout Kenosha County.
 The red ribbon began as a symbol of hope for people taking a stand against illegal drugs and the misuse of legal drugs.
 The annual Kenosha County Red Ribbon Campaign is a jointly sponsored event between the Coalition and the District's Community School Relations Program.
 For additional information on the history of the Red Ribbon campaign, refer to Red Ribbon Week.
-The Kenosha County Annual Red Ribbon Campaign is October 14-20, 2018.
+The annual Red Ribbon Campaign is October 11-17, 2020.

 Teen Task Force -- A group of adolescents that promote healthy choices and drug-free lifestyles.
 This group provides activities, community service projects, and peer-to-peer mentoring for youth throughout Kenosha County.